 How to become a Certified FIT Practitioner (CFP)?

 Simply put, earning a graduate degree, obtaining licensure, and using approved treatment modalities is no longer sufficient.
 Increasingly, behavioral health professionals must also prove their effectiveness to clients, employers, payers, regulatory and accreditation bodies.
-The ICCE CPT process provides you with the most comprehensive, evidence-based skillset for measuring and improving your therapeutic results.
+The ICCE CFP process provides you with the most comprehensive, evidence-based skillset for measuring and improving your therapeutic results.

 1. The Coursework